nodejs/nodejs.org/apps/site/pages/en/learn/typescript/publishing.md

 name: Tests

 on:
-  push:
-    branches: ['main']
   pull_request:
     branches: ['main']

 jobs:
-  lint-and-check-types:
+  check-types:
     # Separate these from tests because
-    # they are platform and node-version independent.
+    # they are platform and node-version independent
+    # and need be run only once.

     runs-on: ubuntu-latest